 Founded in 1505, the College has amassed an extensive library of books, journals, pamphlets and biographical material and an archive dating from 1460 onwards, of the Incorporation (later ‘Royal College’) and its membership, the history of medicine and surgery and of Edinburgh.
 Our collections include architectural drawings by Playfair (architect of the present College building), personal papers from some of the most significant names in the history of medicine and surgery such as Sir James Young Simpson, Sir John Struthers, Sir Henry D. and Sir Henry H. Littlejohn, Sir Henry Wade and Sir Arthur Conan Doyle.
 Access the frequently updated page outlining these collections.

 The library team’s primary function is the support of the current (and historical) information needs of the College's Fellows and Members, but we are always pleased to support enquiries from individual medical historians, researchers and the public.
-There may be a fee charged for research carried out for enquirers.

 Historical Enquiries - FAQs